codart1/guard_rail_challenge/README.md

 - Vite instead of CRA for development because it's faster by leveraging es-module, while CRA will be slower as the code base grows
 - Semantic UI React - Nice and clean UI without much effort, personally I prefer Chakra UI but this is the challenge's requirement.
 - `useSwr` for simple fetching and local state caching
+- Testing: `vitest` framework, `react-testing-library` to test closely to how our user interact with the UI, avoid testing implementation detail.
 - No form helper, just bare React's state management primitive
 - No form validation for simplicity as said